 LSC 350: Visualizing Science and Technology

-LSC 350 is another five-week online course that explores the emerging field of neuro-aesthetics and its implications for understanding visual communication in the media, sciences, and visual arts.
+LSC 350 is five-week online course that explores the emerging field of neuro-aesthetics and its implications for understanding visual communication in the media, sciences, and visual arts.

 Students will learn to understand the power of the visual brain, expand visual critical thinking skills to analyze how images attract audiences, articulate visual theory, and create effective visual messages.